 See and do

-The evening starts off at 6pm with the church bells, followed shortly by a lantern parade led by the Lostwithiel Town Band, which processes up and down Fore Street.
+The evening starts off at 6pm with the church bells, followed shortly by a lantern parade led by the Reindeer Alpacas, The Stiltwalkers, Lostwithiel Town Band, which processes up and down Fore Street.
 Lanterns are made by groups in Lostwithiel including the Young Farmers, Brownies, Scouts and Guides.

 Shops in the centre of town are open late and shopkeepers dress up in Victorian garb.
 In fact lots of people get in the spirit and you'll see stallholders, performers and townspeople kitted out in old fashioned costumes.

-Choirs, bands, musicians and buskers perform throughout the evening in the street and in venues around town, singing carols and festive music.
+Stiltwalkers, Reindeer Alpacas, Choirs, Bands, Musicians and Buskers, perform throughout the evening in the street and in venues around town, singing carols and festive music.

 Vintage, Antiques, Craft and gift stalls can be found in the Church Rooms and Drill Hall.